 Significant judgement or estimate Value in accounts £000 Summary of management's approach Audit comments and assessment Minimum revenue provision (MRP) 1,297 The Council is responsible on an annual basis for determining the amount charged for the repayment of debt.
 This is known as the Minimum Revenue Provision (MRP).
 The basis for the charge is set We have considered whether the MRP has been calculated in line with the statutory guidance. and whether the Council's policy on MRP complies with statutory guidance. out in regulations and statutory guidance.
-The year end MRP charge was £1,297k, a net decrease of £1,412k from 2022/23.
-In doing so, we have assessed whether there have been any changes to the Council's policy on MRP and assessed the reasonableness of the change in the MRP charge.
-Whilst our work is still ongoing, we do note that the Council will need to ensure that the MRP continues to be adequate in the context of increased borrowing.
+In doing so, we have assessed whether there have been any changes to the Council's policy on MRP and assessed the reasonableness of the change in The year end MRP charge was £1,297k, a net decrease of £115k from 2022/23. the MRP charge.
+We do note that the Council will need to ensure that the MRP continues to be adequate in the context of increased borrowing.
 The Council's MRP percentage against total external debt is 1.43% (1.68% in 2022/23).
 This is a downward trajectory and below the standard rate of 2%.
-Non domestic rate provisions 6,579 Non-domestic rate provisions are made for possible refunds from a business rate appeals and can vary depending on factors such as; the type of appeal and type of property, together with its We have performed work to document our understanding of the provision, ensure compliance with IAS 37, ensured compliance with the CIPFA code and tested the accuracy and completeness of the provisions. geographical location and the probability of appeal success.
-Subject to senior management review and finalisation of work performed, we have no issues to report in relation to this.
+We have raised a recommendation in relation to this in appendix I. Non-domestic rate provisions 6,579 Non-domestic rate provisions are made for possible refunds from a business rate appeals and can vary depending on factors such as; the type of appeal and type of property, together with its We have performed work to document our understanding of the provision, ensure compliance with IAS 37, ensured compliance with the CIPFA code and tested the accuracy and completeness of the provisions. geographical location and the probability of appeal success.
+We have identified an adjustment relating to non domestic rate provision due to a formula error on the working paper.
+See page 23 for further details.
 Estimates have been made for the provision for refunding ratepayers who may successfully appeal against the rateable value of their properties.
 This includes the current and previous financial years.
 The estimate is based on those ratepayers who have appealed.
+We also challenged the split between short term and long term in the working papers provided by the Council.
+The Council have reassessed this split and have adjusted the final accounts to ensure the financial statements are materially correct and based on best information available.